helpwave/web/README.md

 This project is tested with [BrowserStack](https://www.browserstack.com).

 ## Linter
 Our projects use linting with `eslint` to create a uniform code style.
-The linter can used with:
+The linter can be used with:

 ```shell
 pnpm run --filter "@helpwave/*" lint